harr1424/Actix-Route-Rate-Limiter/README.md

 and number of requests that will be forwarded during that duration.

 If a quantity of requests exceeds this amount, the middleware will short circuit the request and instead send an `HTTP 429 - Too Many Requests` response with headers describing the rate limit:
-- `Retry-After` : value representing the rate duration limit
+- Retry-After` :  the rate-limiting duration, begins at first request received and ends after this elapsed time
 - `X-RateLimit-Limit` : number of requests allowed for the duration
 - `X-RateLimit-Remaining` : number of requests remaining for current duration
 - `X-RateLimit-Reset` : number of seconds remaining in the duration